 When it comes to Island, Indonesia is the King with more than 17000 islands in the Indonesian archipelago.
 Nusa Penida is one of the most beautiful islands in Bali with beaches, cliff to springs, waterfalls everything that you can explore and thrill yourself for hours.
 Nusa Penida is actually known for its beaches like Kelingking beach, Broken beach, Angel’s Billabong etc.

 Nusa Penida is the biggest island in the series of three Nusa island.
 Nusa Lembongan and Nusa Ceningan make up the trio of amazing islands.
 Kelingking beach is the main tourist attraction on Nusa Penida.
 A 40-minute boat ride from Sanur Harbor will take you the most beautiful place of Bali.

 Best time to visit: You can visit Penida at any time of the year but May to September is recommended the best time to visit because that time the weather becomes dry and it makes it easy to explore.

-How to get there: To reach there you have to take a boat or a ferry about 30 minutes.
+How to get there: To reach there you have to take a boat or a ferry for 30 minutes.
 Most of the transit for Penida leaves from Port of Sanur.
 From Kuta it takes around 30 to 40 minutes and 45 minutes from Seminyak.
-You can rent a car but the road are uneven and rocky so don’t expect a comfortable ride.
+You can rent a car but the roads are uneven and rocky so don’t expect a comfortable ride.